MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 {{% text-style %}}
 Materialize is the Cloud Operational Data Store that delivers the speed of streaming with the ease of a data warehouse.
 With Materialize, organizations can use SQL to transform, deliver, and act on fast-changing data.
-Materialize provides up-to-date results while also providing strong consistency guarantees, including strict serializability (the default level).
-Materialize maintains these up-to-date results via incrementally maintained [indexes](/concepts/indexes/) and incrementally maintained [materialized views](/concepts/views/#materialized-views).
+Materialize provides always-fresh results while also providing [strong consistency guarantees](/get-started/isolation-level/).
+In Materialize, to keep data up-to-date, both [indexes](/concepts/indexes/) and [materialized views](/concepts/views/#materialized-views) <red>incrementally update</red>
+results when Materialize ingests new data.
+These up-to-date results are then immediately available and computationally free for reads.

 In this quickstart, you will:

-- Create various [views](/concepts/views/) on Materialize-provided auction example data;
+- Create and query various [views](/concepts/views/) on continually generated sample auction data.

-- Create an [index](/concepts/indexes) to <red>maintain and incrementally update
-  view results in memory</red> as new data arrives.
+- Create an [index](/concepts/indexes) to compute and store view results in memory.
+As new auction data arrives, the index <redb>incrementally updates</redb> view results instead of recalculating the results from scratch, making fresh results immediately available for reads.

-- Create views to verify that Materialize serves <red>consistent results</red>.
+- Create and query views to verify that Materialize always serves

-{{< note >}}

-For the purpose of this quickstart, the results do not need to be persisted in durable storage.
-As such, the quickstart uses an index on a view to maintain up-to-date view results.

-{{</ note >}}
+  <redb>consistent results</redb>.

 ![Image of Quickstart in the Materialize Console](/images/quickstart-console.png "Quickstart in the Materialize Console")